More about Earthquakes and Volcanoes , Click here.

 Shimabara Disaster

 On November 17, 1990, Mount Fugen began to erupt for the first time in 198 years.
-The pyroclastic flow on June 3, 1991, caused a terrible disaster with 40 deaths, 3 missing people, 9 injuries, and 179 damaged houses.
+A pyroclastic flow on June 3, 1991, caused a devastating disaster, resulting in 40 deaths, 3 missing people, 9 injuries, and damage to 179 houses.
 The volcanic activity continued for four and a half years.

 Buried Houses